 Educate the organization and all key stakeholders about the latest compliance and security requirements and what they need to do to stay compliant.
 Sustainable security culture requires that everyone in the organization is all in.

 All set policies must be reviewed annually.
-Compliance teams should keep themselves abreast of the latest updates in the regulations and guidelines.
+The compliance department should keep itself abreast of the latest updates in the regulations and guidelines.

-Automate: Free up your human capital by automating effort-intensive processes like revenue recognition or your invoice to cash cycle using a tool like Chargebee.
+Free up your human capital by automating effort-intensive processes like revenue recognition or your order-to-cash cycle using a tool like Chargebee.

 How can Chargebee help you stay compliant?